 Step 3: They self-motivate and cultivate the ability to find and maintain the motivation to pursue their strategies.

 Step 4: They work out strategies to move away from negative thoughts, so hopelessness does not set in.

-Step 5: Based on learning, feedback and experience they tweak their course of action and move forward towards their goal.
+Step 5: Basis learning, feedback and experience they tweak their course of action and move forward towards their goal.

-In technical terms, it is the Snyder, Irving & Anderson hope theory.
+In technical terms it is Snyder, Irving & Anderson hope theory.
 (Goals Thinking, Pathways Thinking, Agency Thinking, barriers)

-You might be interested to read about the topics How to help with poor academic performance in your teen and How to Help Your Teen Make a Career Choice.
-They are related to this process outlined above.
+You might be interested to read about the topic’s poor academics and career choices.
+As they are related to this process outlined above.